ESiWACE/esdm/README.md

 ## Development

-### Directory structure
+### Project directory structure

-- `dev` contains helpers for development purpose e.g., to install hdf5-vol which is required by this project you can use
+- `dev` contains helpers for development purposes.
+For example, this project requires a development variant of HDF5 that provides the Virtual Object Layer (VOL).
+This and other dependencies can be installed into a development environment using the following script:

         ./dev/setup-development-environment.sh